IraMysko/movies/README.md

 ## What you can do?

 - Find already prepared list of best movies
-- load a lotta movies by one txt file
 - Add movie
 - Delete movie
 - Sort by name or date